Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Weight Loss: Which Signal Leads?

 For pure weight loss ceiling, retatrutide currently leads the three-way comparison.
-Lilly’s 2023 phase 2 paper reported up to 24.2% mean body-weight reduction at 48 weeks, and the later TRIUMPH-4 Phase 3 readout reported 28.7% at 68 weeks in adults with obesity or overweight and knee osteoarthritis.
-That is the strongest published or officially disclosed signal among these three compounds, but it is still an investigational result rather than an approved-label outcome.
+Lilly’s 2023 phase 2 paper reported up to 24.2% mean body-weight reduction at 48 weeks.
+The pivotal TRIUMPH-1 Phase 3 obesity readout (May 21, 2026) reported 28.3% at 80 weeks on 12 mg in adults with obesity and no T2D, rising to 30.3% at 104 weeks in the BMI ≥35 extension.
+Dose-by-dose: 4 mg 19.0%, 9 mg 25.9%, 12 mg 28.3%, with 45.3% of 12 mg participants achieving ≥30% weight loss.
+TRIUMPH-4 separately reported 28.7% at 68 weeks in adults with obesity or overweight and knee osteoarthritis.
+That is the strongest published signal among these three compounds, but it is still an investigational result — Lilly has not filed an NDA, and the full TRIUMPH-1 data set will be presented at the ADA Scientific Sessions in June 2026.

 Tirzepatide remains the approved benchmark.
 In SURMOUNT-1, the 15 mg dose produced 20.9% mean weight loss at 72 weeks, which helped establish tirzepatide as the reference point for modern weight loss medications.
 If the question is which option in this set has the strongest approved incretin-based performance for weight management, tirzepatide is the answer because it combines large obesity datasets, FDA approval, and broad real-world use.

 CagriSema remains highly relevant because Novo Nordisk’s fixed dose combination still posted major results.
 REDEFINE 1 reported 22.7% mean body weight reduction at 68 weeks if all participants adhered to treatment.
 But the February 23, 2026 REDEFINE 4 readout put the combination under real pressure: the treatment regimen estimand showed 20.2% for CagriSema versus 23.6% for tirzepatide at 84 weeks, while the if-all-participants-adhered analysis showed 23.0% versus 25.5%.
+CagriSema failed non-inferiority in this ~809-participant open-label obesity trial.
+The follow-on news in May 2026 was a device pivot: Novo will launch with a dual-pen device rather than the originally planned single-chamber co-formulation.
+The Novo CEO has framed the launch plan as unchanged on substance, but the device switch is the most visible operational signal since the NDA filing on December 18, 2025.
 That is why CagriSema stays in the conversation, but tirzepatide still sets the direct benchmark and retatrutide still owns the highest investigational weight loss potential.

 Blood Sugar and Glycemic Control